Data Privacy

 Can I process data without consent under DPDP Act?

-Generally, no. Consent must be free, specific, informed, unconditional, and unambiguous.
-However, Section 7 of the Act allows processing for certain "legitimate uses" without explicit consent, such as for employment purposes, medical emergencies, or complying with court orders.
+Generally, no. Consent is mandatory.
+However, the Act allows processing for certain legitimate uses without consent, such as for employment purposes, medical emergencies, or complying with court orders.
+Such clauses are subject to the Arbitration and Conciliation Act 1996, which provides the legal framework for domestic arbitration, enforcement of awards, and judicial intervention limits in commercial disputes.

 Related reads: GDPR vs DPDP Act Comparison · Contract Compliance Checklist · E-Contracts India Guide